Friday, December 22, 2023

 Tho Pham's experience fleeing Vietnam mirrors that of most other Vietnamese refugees.
 The wooden boat was barely seaworthy and was overloaded with over seventy people, many who quickly became "sick, tired, hungry and scared."
 They were exposed to the scorching sun, the cold at night and violent storms.
 During Tho's journey, his boat was attacked daily by pirates, who robbed them of food and any valuables.
 Later attacks saw the pirates leave some food and water for the refugees.
 As in the book, Tho was fortunate to have survived multiple pirate attacks, even hiding on one of the pirate boats!
 He was rescued by the Cap Anamur, a German ship dedicated to help Vietnamese refugees, and brought to a refugee camp.

 The Cricket War captures all of the terror and suffering the refugees experienced but it also portrays the resiliency and ingenuity of the Vietnamese people.
 For example, the refugees devise a way to catch fish and are able to cook their catch on the charcoal stove on the boat.
 They actively help one another, working together to try to survive.
-The novel, written for young readers is never graphic in recounting life under the Communists in Vietnam, nor in describing the pirate attacks.
+The novel, written for young readers is never graphic in recounting life under the Communists in Vietnam, nor in describing the pirate attacks, while still conveying what life was like in these circumstances.

 Canada was one country that took in many Vietnamese refugees.
-They have repaid our country many times over with many making wonderful contributions to every aspect of Canada.
+They have repaid our country many times over by contributing in almost every area of life in Canada.
 Many like Tho, were sponsored by individuals and church groups.

 Book Details: